-- 1. The City will provide outfitting of tools and tool boxes to employees except as detailed below. - a.
-Employees in the following job classifications shall provide and maintain the outfitting of tools and tool boxes at their own expense:
+1. The City will provide outfitting of tools and tool boxes to employees except as detailed below.

-Equipment Service Writer Equipment Mechanic Body and Fender Mechanic Carpenter Apprentice - Equipment Mechanic Apprentice - Body and Fender Mechanic Apprentice - Carpenter

-- 2. Current employees may elect to continue with City provided tools or to provide their own tools and new employees must provide their own tools.
+- a.
+Employees in the following job classifications shall provide and maintain the outfitting of tools and tool boxes at their own expense: - Equipment Service Writer Equipment Mechanic Body and Fender Mechanic Carpenter Apprentice - Equipment Mechanic Apprentice - Body and Fender Mechanic Apprentice - Carpenter - 2.
+Current employees may elect to continue with City provided tools or to provide their own tools and new employees must provide their own tools.
 Outfitting is defined as those tools required by the employee upon being employed in the particular job class for the first time, and subsequently, additional tools required because of technological advances. - 3.
-Outfitting, in the case of mechanics, shall be all hand tools " drive and under. - 4.
+Outfitting, in the case of mechanics, shall be all hand tools. - 4.
 The City provides power tools for all job classifications. - B. TOOL REPLACEMENT POLICY-OUTFITTING BY THE CITY - 1.
 For those job classifications for which the City provides outfitting of tools, the City will replace in kind tools worn out, damaged, or broken through no fault of the employee. - 2.
 Employees losing tools or causing damage to tools through negligence or willful conduct will be required to replace them at the employee's expense and/or be disciplined under Civil Service Rule XI, Section 3. - 3.
 City furnished tools shall not be used for private purposes or private gain.
 (Administrative Regulation 45.50.) - C. TOOL ALLOWANCE POLICY-OUTFITTING BY THE EMPLOYEE - 1.
 This paragraph applies to Equipment Service Writers, Equipment Mechanics, Body and Fender Mechanics, Carpenters, and Apprentice for the listed trades. - 2.
 Employees meeting conditions set forth by the City will be provided a cash tool allowance as follows, provided the employee has shown by tool box inspection that he has a full inventory of tools as provided on the tool list.

-July 1, 1999 July 1,2000 July 1, 2001
+July 1, 2002 July 1, 2003 July 1, 2004

-Carpenters and
+Carpenters and •

-Apprentices \$168 \$176 \$185
+Apprentices \$194 \$204 \$214

 Equipment Service

-Writers \$530 \$556 \$584
+Writers \$613 \$644 \$676

 Equipment Mechanics

-and Apprentices \$530 \$556 \$584
+and Apprentices \$613 \$644 \$676

 Body and Fender

-Mechanics and A-70.4
+Mechanics and

-Apprentices \$530 \$556 \$584
+Apprentices \$613 \$644 \$676